mylamour/rscan/README.md

 # rscan
-extremely basic port scan for rust learning.
+Extremely basic port scan for rust learning.

 use `cargo build` to compile this project.